Dear champion for a student with a disability:

 Thankfully, through ongoing engagement we were able to see significant progress in the plans for our local schools this fall.
 If you are a student with a disability or an adult who cares about a student with a disability, you too will need to develop relationships with the public officials who can impact the success of education, employment and other key issues for people with disabilities.
 The law is behind us and you will find that most are quite delighted to hear from you as they want to know what is really happening in communities and which solutions will work.

-Meanwhile, we hope this guide will be a big help to you in your journey to find educational solutions during this crisis.
+We hope this guide will be a big help to you in your journey to find educational solutions during this crisis.

 We at RespectAbility wish you every success in your journey to a safe and successful school year ahead!